marsiitr/DumE/README.md

 </p>

 ***

+## Mechanical Aspects
+Our project was to build a robotic arm only in the MATLAB framework.
+Unfortunately, though an arrangement of links and joints can be made in MATLAB using *rigidBodyTree*, the complete body has to be made in mechanically oriented frameworks like SOLIDWORKS.
+So, we imported the robotic manipulator KINOVA GEN3 three-dimensional assembly created with SolidWorks CAD software.
+The SLDASM file of the model were downloaded from Kinova Robotics.

 ## Software Aspects
 The software aspects in Dum-E are two-fold, namely the control theory and image processing.
 ### Control Theory for Dum-E